-Investment return 0.00% per annum post-retirement 0.00% per annum pre-retirement In order to comply with GASB, MSRS directed GRS to use a post-retirement investment return assumption of 0.0% instead of the statutory post-retirement investment return assumption of -2.0% until June 30, 2040 and -2.5% after June 30, 2040.
-Benefit increases after retirement Payment of 2.00% annual benefit increases after retirement are accounted for explicitly in the projected benefits.
-Mortality rates Healthy Pre-retirement RP-2000 employee generational mortality table, white collar adjustment, set forward three years for males and set back one year for females.
+Investment return 0.00% per annum post-retirement 0.00% per annum pre-retirement Benefit increases after retirement Payment of 2.00% annual benefit increases after retirement are accounted for explicitly in the projected benefits.
+This valuation does not reflect any potential additional benefit increases payable if the State Employee Retirement Fund's funding ratio exceeds 90%.
+Inflation 3.00% per annum.
+Mortality rates Healthy Pre-retirement RP-2000 employee generational mortality table projected with mortality improvement scale AA, white collar adjustment, set forward three years for males and set back one year for females.
 Note that this assumption is not applicable, since all members are either receiving benefits or assumed to commence benefits immediately.
-Healthy Post-retirement RP-2000 annuitant generational mortality table, white collar adjustment.
+Healthy Post-retirement RP-2000 annuitant generational mortality table projected with mortality improvement scale AA, white collar adjustment.
 The RP-2000 employee mortality table as published by the Society of Actuaries (SOA) contains mortality rates for ages 15 to 70 and the annuitant mortality table contains mortality rates for ages 50 to 95.
 We have applied the annuitant mortality table for active members beyond age 70 until the assumed retirement age and the employee mortality table for annuitants younger than age 50.
 Disabled N/A Allowance for combined service annuity Liabilities for former members are increased by 30.00% to account for the effect of some participants having eligibility for a Combined Service Annuity.
 Administrative expenses \$1,000 per year.
 Refund of contributions All employees withdrawing after eight years of service were assumed to leave their contributions on deposit and receive a deferred annuitant benefit.
-Commencement of deferred benefits Terminated deferred members are assumed to begin receiving benefits at age 62 (or immediately if over age 62).
+Commencement of deferred Terminated deferred members are assumed to begin receiving benefits at age 62 benefits (or immediately if over age 62).
 Percentage married 100% of members are assumed to be eligible for the automatic survivor benefit.
 Age of spouse Females are assumed to be three years younger than their male spouses.
 Eligible children Members are assumed to have two dependent children depending on member's age.
 Assumed first child born at member's age 28 and second child born at member's age 31.